xiaxia112/Command/README.md

 # Command
-A simple text editor by command pattern
+A simple text editor by QCommand pattern